vitessio/website/content/en/blog/2023-03-08-vtctldserver-api.md

 ## Why?

-Vitess users may have found themselves invoking some various cluster management operations (think `CreateKeyspace`, `EmergencyReparentShard`, `Backup`, and so on) via the `vtctlclient` program.
+Vitess users may have found themselves invoking various cluster management operations (think `CreateKeyspace`, `EmergencyReparentShard`, `Backup`, and so on) via the `vtctlclient` program.
 These commands communicate with a remote `vtctld` in the cluster via a gRPC interface defined as follows:

 ```proto